Design & Technology

 A Level Product Design

-The new qualification places greater emphasis on understanding and applying iterative design processes.
-Students will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others’ needs, wants and values.
+50% of the grade is the substantial design and make project (NEA).
+The qualification places greater emphasis on understanding and applying iterative design processes.
+Students will use their creativity and imagination to design and make prototypes that solve real and relevant problems focusing in detail on their chosen client’s needs, wants and values.
+This is called the Non Examined Assessment (NEA).
+Drawing skills and CAD work are key elements of this process.

 Enrichment

-Rotary Technology Tournament for KS3, KS4 and KS5 annual event and 100% Design exhibition for KS5 visit.
+Rotary Technology Tournament for KS3, KS4 and KS5 annual event and we try to visit one exhibition a year as part of KS5 as a trip.

 Careers